7 Reasons to Use a Static Site Generator

 What is a Static Site Generator?

 An SSG is a compromise between using a hand-coded static site and a full CMS, while retaining the benefits of both.
-In essence, you generate a static HTML-only website using CMS-like concepts such as templates.
-The content can be extracted from a database but, more typically, Markdown files are used.
+In essence, you generate a static HTML page-based website using CMS-like concepts such as templates.
+The content can be extracted from a database, Markdown files, an API, or any practical storage location.

 A related concept is a “Headless” or “Decoupled” CMS.
-These use an interface such as WordPress to handle content administration but allow other systems to access the data via a REST API.
-Therefore, an SSG could build a static website using WordPress page content extracted from an internal server.
-The resulting HTML files can be uploaded to a web server — but the WordPress installation need never be accessible from outside the organization.
+These use an interface such as WordPress to handle content administration but allow other systems to access the data via a REST API, or a GraphQL API.
+Therefore, an SSG such as Eleventy can build a static website using WordPress page content extracted from an internal server.
+The resulting HTML files can be uploaded to a web server, but the WordPress installation need never be publicly accessible from outside the organization.

 In a static site, the widget can simply be inserted into a file directly or using a partial/snippet.
 There are few limits, because you’re unshackled by the those imposed by a CMS.